renato0307/learning-go/it2-github-action-for-the-api.md

-# GitHub actions for the Library
+# GitHub actions for the API

-The GitHub actions for the library are going to be pretty simple to start with.
+The GitHub actions for the API are going to be a little more complex than the ones we did for the Library.

+In this case we want:

-We want to run the tests to ensure everything is OK, before each push or pull request.
+1. To run the tests to ensure everything is OK, before each push or pull request
+1. Generate a new container image each time a new version of the API is created

+## Running tests action

+This is going to be very similar to the one we did for the Library.
+You can just copy the same workflow file definition.

 First create the workflows folder: